fabric8io/docker-maven-plugin/doc/manual.md

   to on your Docker Daemon is listening.
 This plugin requires the usage of the Docker remote API so this must be enabled.
 If this configuration option is not given, the environment variable `DOCKER_HOST` is evaluated.
-If this is also not set the plugin will stop with an error.
-The scheme of this URL can be either given directly as `http` or `https` depending on whether plain HTTP communication is enabled (< 1.3.0) or SSL should be used (>= 1.3.0).
-Or the scheme could be `tcp` in which case the protocol is determined via the IANA assigned port: 2375 for `http` and 2376 for `https`.
+If this is also not set the plugin will use `unix:///var/run/docker.sock` as a default.
+The scheme of this URL can be either given directly as `http` or `https` depending on whether plain HTTP communication is enabled or SSL should be used (default since Docker 1.3.0).
+Alternatively the scheme could be `tcp` in which case the protocol is determined via the IANA assigned port: 2375 for `http` and 2376 for `https`.
+Finally Unix sockets are supported with when a scheme `unix` is used together with the filesystem path to the unix socket.
 * **apiVersion** (`docker.apiVersion`) Use this variable if you are using an older version of docker not compatible with the current default use to communicate with the server.